 We are called International for a reason.
-Every year, our High School students get to “Experience the World” quite literally by participating in unforgettable trips and exchanges all over the globe.
+Every year, our High School students get to participate in unforgettable trips and exchanges all over the globe.

 Each destination has a specific theme and focus—athletic, linguistic, or scientific—but all have a cultural and service learning dimension.
 These unforgettable experiences, inextricably shared and deeply personal, are full of transformative learning moments that truly embody our school’s mission and values.
 They provide extraordinary opportunities to enhance our students' globally-focused education outside the classroom and enrich their linguistic proficiency.